medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 ## Daily life

-To care the necessary frictions between different cultures:
+To handle the necessary frictions between different cultures:

 - shared governance (more on this later)
 - weekly team lunch